 Hi, I’m Brittany Smith

 I’m excited at the possibility of working with you!
-I specialize in treating the effects of trauma, including posttraumatic stress and complex trauma using a somatic, DBT, and attachment-based approach.
+I specialize in treating depression and anxiety as well as the effects of trauma, including post-traumatic stress, complex trauma, and dissociation using a somatic, DBT, and attachment-based approach.
 If you’re an adult (18+) experiencing depression, anxiety, or the effects of trauma I might be a good fit for you.

 My Approach & Values